absoluteJWAC/BrickOS/README.md

 # BrickOS
-Made by Austin Cepalia and Jeffrey Weng
+Made by Austin Cepalia and Jeffrey Weng.